Turf-Tech/turf-issuer-credential/README.md

 # turf-issuer-credential
-Our custom credential schema for VC
+Our custom credential schema for Gamer's VC